munificent/craftinginterpreters/book/hash-tables.md

     That's what that for loop does.
 We start at the bucket where the entry would ideally go.
 If that bucket is empty or has the same key, we're done.
     Otherwise, we advance to the next element -- this is the *linear* part of "linear probing" -- and check there.
 If we go past the end of the array, that second modulo operator wraps us back around to the beginning.

-    If we loop around,

 We exit the loop when we find either an empty bucket or a bucket with the same key as the one we're looking for.
 You might be wondering about an infinite loop.